-1 Introduction
+1. Introduction

 Major tunnelling projects with very high overburdens were built in Switzerland within the last decades.
 One famous example is the Gotthard Base Tunnel, the longest railway tunnel in the world.
-For a research project, with the project partners being the Chair of Subsurface Engineering, Montanuniversität Leoben and ILF Consulting Engineers ZT GmbH, geological and geotechnical documentation from the design and the construction stage as well as daily and monthly reports of the construction site and results from measurements were provided by AlpTransit Gotthard Ltd. for a specific part of the Gotthard Base Tunnel.
+For a research project including the Chair of Subsurface Engineering, Montanuniversitaet Leoben and ILF Consulting Engineers ZT GmbH, geological and geotechnical documentation from the design and the construction stage as well as daily and monthly reports of the construction site and results from measurements were provided by AlpTransit Gotthard Ltd for a specific part of the Gotthard Base Tunnel.
 AlpTransit Gotthard Ltd is the constructor of the Gotthard axis of the New Rail Link through the Alps with base tunnels through the Gotthard and Ceneri.
+The aim of this research project was to investigate whether the measurement results from the construction site can be matched with the results of 3-dimensional FE simulations based on information available during the design and the construction stage.

-The aim of this research project was to investigate whether the measurement results from the construction site can be matched with the results from 3-dimensional FE simulations, also taking into consideration time-dependent material behaviour based on information available during the design and the construction stage.
+2. Gotthard Base Tunnel

-2 Gotthard Base Tunnel
+2.1 Geological and Geotechnical Parameters for the Investigated Section

-2.1 Geological and geotechnical parameters regarding the research investigating section formation (TZM) and the Aare Massif was investigated.
-The section of interest is at the end of the Clavaniev Zone at the transition to the Aare Massif (Figure 1), starts at chainage 2090 and ends at chainage 2125.
+For the actual research project a 35 m long section of the western tube of the new Gotthard Base Tunnel situated in the Clavaniev Zone (CZ) between the northern intermediate Tavetsch formation (TZM) and the Aare Massif was investigated.
+The section of interest is at the end of the Clavaniev Zone at the transition to the Aare Massif (Fig. 1), starts at chainage 2090 and ends at chainage 2125.
 This section was chosen based on the available documentation of: